rmcanany/SolidEdgeStorekeeper/Readme.md

 - `Add to assembly`  Adds the part to the assembly and activates the `Place part` command.
 - `Replace selected`  Replaces a selected part in the assembly.
 - `Replace all`  Replaces all occurrences of a selected part in the assembly.
+- `Fastener stack`  Opens the fastener stack dialog.
+See the separate section below for details.

 <p align="center">
   <img src="media/property_search.png">